Ol86/TSE/ApacheSuperset/README.md

-Plugin folder for Apache Superset
+# Superset
+This folder containes the custom docker configuration for the superset container and the required config.py file.